Finger Millet Juice (Nanchane Udha)

 - You can also heat up the finger millet for 1-2 minutes before you grind them to remove any raw flavours present.

-- You can also drink this juice without straining it.
-That you get all the good fibres too.
+- Drink this juice without straining it to get all the good fibres.

 - If store bought finger millet isn’t clean, then give it a wash before grinding it and strain using a stariner to remove all the water.